jschwel1/HF_Schedule/README.txt

 #### THINGS FOR FUTURE UPDATES ####
 - Update scheduling algorithm to give higher priorities to trainees with a 3-hr shift right before or after the current shift.
-- Add a KeyListener to make it quicker to run the buttons on the Base()
 - Make the preceptor schedule builder look better.
-- When the schedule is being built, can a save button be put in?
-If so, that might be nicer than having it pop up immediately.
-Also if all trainees got onto the schedule, there's no real need for the warning message.
+- If all trainees got onto the schedule, there's no real need for the warning message.
 - Automatically save the Trainee and Schedule files with a specific filetype (.txt or a custom one).
 - On final schedule (or when saving), put a D, C, or B next to Trainee's name to show what he/she will be able to precept.
 #### UPDATES #####